marcotoronto/rdm-test/content/05-2_Advanced_Deposit.md

 **Zip files are automatically extracted on upload**, and the contents will appear as a list under the Files tab.
 Folder structure and file hierarchy within the zip file are maintained on extraction.

-Sometimes, it is a good idea to deposit the intact Zipped folder to preserve the content as it is.
+Sometimes, it is a good idea to deposit the zipped folder to preserve the content as it is, especially if you need your files to remain together.
 In this case, please double-zip your directory and the software will unzip it once upon upload, leaving your directory files together.
 {: .note}